samrayner/Sprintly-for-Alfred/README.md

 Tips
 ----

-Whenever results/suggestions appear they can be filtered by typing

 `cmd+c` on a highlighted product or item will copy its #ID to the clipboard (useful for commit messages)